-The event horizon (absolute horizon) is defined, as in general relativity, by demanding that it be the boundary of the region from which null geodesics (phonons) cannot escape.
+The event horizon (absolute horizon) is defined, as in general relativity, by demanding that it be the boundary of the region from which null geodesics (now phonons rather than the more usual photons) cannot escape.
 This is actually the future event horizon.
-A past event horizon can be defined in terms of the boundary of the region that cannot be reached by incoming phonons --- strictly speaking this requires us to define notions of past and future null infinities, but we will simply take all relevant incantations as understood.
-In particular the event horizon is a null surface, the generators of which are null geodesics.
+A past event horizon can be defined in terms of the boundary of the region that cannot be reached by incoming phonons -- strictly speaking this requires us to define notions of past and future null infinities, but we will simply take all relevant incantations as understood.
+In particular, the event horizon is a null surface, the generators of which are null geodesics.

 In all stationary geometries the apparent and event horizons coincide, and the distinction is immaterial.
 In time-dependent geometries the distinction is often important.
-When computing the surface gravity we shall restrict attention to stationary geometries (steady flow).
-In fluid flows of high symmetry, (spherical symmetry, plane symmetry) the ergosphere may coincide with the acoustic apparent horizon, or even the acoustic event horizon.
+When computing the surface gravity, we shall restrict attention to stationary geometries (steady flow).
+In fluid flows of high symmetry (spherical symmetry, plane symmetry), the ergosphere may coincide with the acoustic apparent horizon, or even the acoustic event horizon.
 This is the analogue of the result in general relativity that for static (as opposed to stationary) black holes the ergosphere and event horizon coincide.
-For many more details, including appropriate null coordinates and Carter--Penrose diagrams, both in stationary and time-dependent situations, see~\cite{Barcelo:2004wz}.
+For many more details, including appropriate null coordinates and Carter--Penrose diagrams, both in stationary and time-dependent situations, see \citet{Barcelo:2004wz}.